What Exactly is a Servo Drive?

 Servo drives can be controlled with analog, or digital inputs.
 In essence, the role of the servo drive is to translate low power command signals from the controller into high power voltage and current to the motor.
 Depending on the application, the servo drive can regulate and properly coordinate the motor’s desired position, speed, torque, etc.

-To get more technical, the servo drive is responsible for regulating the difference between actual motor status with requested motor status by making the necessary voltage adjustments.
+To get more technical, the servo drive is responsible for regulating the difference between actual motor status with requested motor status by making the necessary current or voltage adjustments.
 This differs from an open loop system where the motor could spin at the wrong RPM regardless.
 Servo drives enable the motor to respond with damping, feedback gain, and stiffness based on the requirements of the system.

 For automatic systems that require position control, this makes the use of a servo drive ideal.
 Whether it’s just positioning a globe valve to the right position or aiming a telescope, a servo drive is able to regulate a shaft to its desired position regardless of friction or other disturbances.

-This is why servo drives are used in robotics, automation, CNC machining, and even in the processes of manufacturing semiconductors.
+Thanks to their precision capabilities, servo drives are used in robotics, automation, CNC machining, and even in the processes of manufacturing semiconductors.

 Right now, a majority of the industry relies on fieldbus networks that have become standardized for motion control.
 Industrial Ethernet networks have given manufacturers the ability to operate in time-sensitive applications.
 While there’s benefits to each network, certain products are designed specifically for certain fieldbus networks.